 Recommended fans for cooling

 For home cooling purposes, I recommend a tower fan.
-The’re especially well-suited for cooling you and your room because of their design.
+They’re especially well-suited for cooling you and your room because of their design.

-Unlike traditional fans, they have a rotary fan blade design which has a very tall shape.
+Unlike traditional fans, they have a rotary fan blade design that has a very tall shape.
 When running they produce a very tall vertical area of air that’s great for cooling.

 You can find some of the best tower fans for cooling a room here.

-Summary: AC vs fans – which uses less electricity?
+Summary: AC vs fans – which uses more electricity?

 I hope you’ve found my post helpful and informative!
 Here are the main points to remember:

-- An air conditioner uses at least about 9 times as much electricity as a fan.
+- An air conditioner uses roughly about 5-9 times as much electricity as a fan.
 While the amount may vary from model to model, this rule holds true for all of them.

 - Fans are much more cost-effective in terms of energy use